guylabs/angular-spring-data-rest/README.md

 ## Quick start

-To use the `SpringDataRestAdapter` *Angular* module with [bower](http://bower.io) execute the following command to install the pacakge:
+To use the `SpringDataRestAdapter` *Angular* module with [bower](http://bower.io) execute the following command to install the package:

 ```bash
 bower install angular-spring-data-rest